lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/HowtouploadcodetoESP32.rst

 .. note::

    - If you cannot find the development board or the port does not appear, please first check whether the ESP32 core package and the corresponding serial port driver are installed.
-Click `here <Install Serial Port Tool_>`_ to go to the installation tutorial.
+Click :ref:`Install Serial Port Tool` to go to the installation tutorial.

    - If multiple COM ports appear, unplug and reconnect the board to identify the correct one.